usnistgov/hiperc/README.rst

 Running the Demonstration Programs
 ==================================

 This repository has a flat structure.
-Code common to each problem type are lumped together, *e.g.* in ``common-diffusion``.
+Code common to each problem type is lumped together, *e.g.* in ``common-diffusion``.
 The remaining implementation folders have three-part names: ``architecture-threading-model``.
 To compile code for your setup of interest, ``cd`` into its directory and run ``make``